 The LIANZA Standing Committee on Freedom of Information was formed in 2018 to advise the LIANZA Council and membership on issues of freedom of access to information, intellectual freedom and privacy and to support LIANZA in advocacy on these issues.

-Current members are: Louise LaHatte, Auckland Libraries, Stephanie Colling, Auckland Libraries, Rob Cruickshank, Christchurch City Libraries, Winston Roberts, National Library of New Zealand and Louise Cook, Northland District Health Board.
+Current members are: Louise LaHatte, Auckland Libraries, Stephanie Colling, Auckland Libraries, Rob Cruickshank, Christchurch City Libraries, Winston Roberts, National Library of New Zealand and Laura Cook, Northland District Health Board.

 What we do: